 “Ultimately, a community is people in a circle as opposed to people in rows.”

-Companies who are generous about hosting existing communities – without putting in any extra work – often get the benefit of brand love as a result of their generosity.
-Take that into consideration and open up the space you have to communities– you might notice you have made some customers for life.
+Companies who are generous about hosting existing communities without putting in any extra work often get the benefit of brand love as a result of their generosity.
+Take that into consideration and open up the space you have to communities.
+You might notice that you have made some customers for life.

 Often, we can get the most inspiration from those outside our own circles.
 Many of us build tech-focused communities, and it’s easy to look to others within our sphere.
 But we should maintain open minds about who we draw ideas from.